 As previously mentioned, composites are materials designed to be a better alternative to wood.
 For this reason, it has many advantages to typical wood decking.
 Here are some of the best ones.

-- Low-maintenance – One of composite decking’s best qualities is that it’s low-maintenance.
+- Low-maintenance – One of the composite decking’s best qualities is that it’s low-maintenance.
 You don’t need to put a considerable amount of effort, money, and time to keep it at its best.
 Most of the time, a garden hose or a pressure wash at minimal settings is enough to give it a clean.
 In some cases, you will need to brush it thoroughly, but many suggest doing it twice a year.

 As you can tell, there are many advantages of composite decking.
-Despite the disadvantages of composite decking, such as high initial cost and being unpaintable, its strong points make up for it.
+Despite the disadvantages of composite deckings, such as high initial cost and being unpaintable, its strong points make up for it.
 You may want to see it personally to believe.
 Fortunately, you can get free samples from many composite decking businesses to see it for yourself.